 - How does this change my organization overall?

-Here are the top considerations for AWS Migration Strategy:
+Here are the top considerations for AWS Cloud Migration Strategy:

-Below are some best practices for AWS cloud migrations and AWS database migrations that your organization can apply:
+Below are some best practices for AWS cloud migration strategies and AWS database migration strategies that your organization can apply:

 1) Define a strong Identity and Access Management policy going into the Cloud.